This post may contain affiliate links. See my disclosure for more info.

 - balsamic vinaigrette – the sweetness of the balsamic pairs really nicely with the saltiness of the prosciutto

 Beets can be roasted a couple of ways, but regardless of which way you choose, start here:

-- Cutting off the greens and stems, and trim off the tough bottoms.
+- Cut off the greens and stems, and trim off the tough bottoms.

-- Then, run the beets under running water and give them a little scrub (a veggie brush works well here or just use your hands) to remove the dirt.
+- Run the beets under running water and give them a little scrub (a veggie brush works well here or just use your hands) to remove the dirt.

 Now, you have the choice of roasting them whole or cutting the beets into small cubes.

 - Put the beets (whole or cubed) on a large baking sheet lined with parchment paper or a silicone baking mat.
 Toss/rub with avocado or olive oil and season with salt.

 - Bake at 400ºF for about 50-60 minutes if whole (this will depend on the size of your beets) and 25-30 minutes if cubed.
 They’re ready when a knife or fork easily glides through them.